 It is always ideal to have a separate bag for your soiled clothes.
 Look for a laundry bag that’s large enough to carry most of your clothes but doesn’t take up much space in your traveling bag.
 This helps your luggage look more organised and comes in handy when you decide to take them to the nearest laundry service.

 Preparation is key.
-Some hotels allow guest to use their bathroom as a wash area, where as other hotels don’t.
+Some hotels allow guest to use their bathroom as a wash area, whereas other hotels don’t.
 Whereby, they strongly discourage guests doing their laundry in sinks and hanging them inside the rooms making a huge wet mess.
 Which creates extra work for the housekeeping staff.
 It also may be against hotel policies, meaning that guests should strictly adhere to that rule.

 In addition, other reasons could be that the hotels want to save water, avoid damage to property because of the extra humidity inside the room (wall and furniture damage), hygiene and health reasons and to avoid lint stuck in the drains.
-Some hotels have their own laundry services and encourages guests to use them instead.
+Some hotels have their own laundry services and encourage guests to use them instead.

 So before travelling, know which hotel you are staying and what policies are allowed.